soumyadip1997/qepsilon/README.md

 ### Parameters

---decoy-location   Location of the decoys parent directory
+--decoy-location   Location of the parent directory of the decoys

 --output-location  Location of output